hevnsnt/IPChanger/README.md

 Installation is easy and free:

 When you sit back and think about it, IPChanger is pretty needy.
 It expects a lot of things to be able to run correctly:
 * Requires Linux Operating System because it needs to interact with TOR client via the control port, and mostly because I have not tested Windows or MacOS yet.
 I have tested this on Debian and Kali, and it works great for me.
-If you need this to work on something else, send me a bitcoin and I will figure it out.
+If you need this to work on something else, I accept bitcoin or pull requests.
 * pip3 install -r requirements.txt
 * Requires TOR installed & working, and configured to allow ControlPort for controller applications
 * Doesnt require ProxyChains to work, but requires ProxyChains to work -- if you know what I mean ;)